Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Experiments

 \subsection{Evaluation metrics}

-The following two metrics were used to evaluate the results.
+The following four metrics were used to evaluate the results.
 Firstly, we report the relative error between the volume calculated from estimated segmentation $S_I$, referred to as $EV(I)$, and the ground truth embryonic volume $EV_{\text{gt}}(I)$:

+Secondly, we calculate the target registration error (TRE) in millimeters (mm) for the crown and rump landmarks as defined in the loss function in Eq. \!\ref{eq:tre}, to evaluate the accuracy of the affine alignment.
+The TRE is not calculated to evaluate the accuracy of the non-rigid alignment, since the TRE is only calculated in two landmarks, which is too limited.

-Secondly, we report the Dice similarity coefficient between the available manual segmentations $S_{I}^{\text{gt}}$ and the estimated segmentation $S_I$ of the image $I$ \citep{Dice}.
-To compare the results of different experiments, we performed the two-sided Wilcoxon signed-rank test with a significance level of 0.05, we report the p-values for both metrics as $p_{EV}$ and $p_{Dice}$.
+Thirdly, we report the Dice similarity coefficient and the mean surface distance (MSD) in mm between the available manual segmentations $S_{I}^{\text{gt}}$ and the estimated segmentation $S_I$ of the image $I$ \citep{Dice}.

+To compare the results of different experiments, we performed the two-sided Wilcoxon signed-rank test with a significance level of 0.05, we report the p-values for the following three metrics as $p_{EV}$ and $p_{Dice}$ and $p_{MSD}$.
+We excluded the TRE from the statistical analysis, since the TRE only measures the alignment in two points, and therefore a lower TRE does not by definition means better alignment.